A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Method

-It can be found that most of floating-point operations in the characteristic-wise WENO scheme are the characteristic projection (vector-vector product) of Eq. (\ref{projection}), and the computation of the WENO weights in Eq. (\ref{weight}).
+It can be found that the major part of floating-point operations in the characteristic-wise WENO scheme are due to the characteristic-projection step (matrix-vector product) of Eq. (\ref{projection}), and the computation of the WENO weights in Eq. (\ref{weight}).